jmfriedt/RSSI_Hybrid_Reader/README.md

 <img src="figures/120cm.png">

-Wireless measurement at a range of 120 cm with the default averaging of 40 sweeps
+Wireless measurement at a range of 120 cm with the default averaging of 40 sweeps, as a function of emitted power (legend).
+Top is the frequency domain response, bottom the inverse Fourier transform for time-domain response.

 <img src="figures/300cm.png">

-Wireless measurement at a range of 300 cm with the default averaging of 40 sweeps and as a function of emitted power.
+Wireless measurement at a range of 300 cm with the default averaging of 40 sweeps and as a function of emitted power (legend).
+Top is the frequency domain response, bottom the inverse Fourier transform for time-domain response.